Kornit Digital (NASDAQ:KRNT) Updates Q2 2021 Earnings Guidance

-Kornit Digital (NASDAQ:KRNT) updated its second quarter 2021 earnings guidance on Wednesday.
-The company provided earnings per share guidance of – for the period.
+Kornit Digital (NASDAQ:KRNT) issued an update on its second quarter 2021 earnings guidance on Wednesday morning.
+The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $76 million-$80 million, compared to the consensus revenue estimate of $70.09 million.

-Several brokerages have weighed in on KRNT.
-Barclays lifted their target price on Kornit Digital from $80.00 to $124.00 and gave the company an overweight rating in a research note on Thursday, February 25th.
-Stifel Nicolaus reiterated a buy rating and issued a $110.00 target price on shares of Kornit Digital in a research note on Wednesday, February 17th.
-Craig Hallum lowered their target price on Kornit Digital from $125.00 to $105.00 and set a buy rating on the stock in a research note on Wednesday.
-Needham & Company LLC lifted their target price on Kornit Digital from $76.00 to $125.00 and gave the company a buy rating in a research note on Wednesday, February 17th.
-Finally, Citigroup lifted their target price on Kornit Digital from $100.00 to $125.00 and gave the company a buy rating in a research note on Thursday, February 25th.
-One investment analyst has rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-The company currently has an average rating of Buy and a consensus price target of $113.22.

 Kornit Digital Company Profile